 Augustine Hui – Campus Pastor

-Raised in Brooklyn, NY by his parents Rev. Mark and Mrs. Florence Hui, Augustine grew up experiencing a life of ministry as his family established the first Chinese Baptist Church in Brooklyn more than 40 years ago.
+Raised in Brooklyn, NY by his parents Rev. Mark and Mrs. Florence Hui, Augustine grew up experiencing a life of ministry as his family established the first Chinese Baptist Church in Brooklyn more than 45 years ago.
 Eventually, God also called Augustine into ministry during his years studying at Baylor University in Waco, TX.
 After finishing his Bachelor’s in Political Science and Church Music, he moved to New Orleans in 2012 to attend New Orleans Baptist Theological Seminary.
-In order to prepare for his calling in ministry, Augustine has completed a Masters of Music and is currently working on his Masters of Divinity at NOBTS.
-Then, on one fateful day in 2014, Augustine ate lunch next to a beautiful girl named Laura, a prospective seminary student who eventually moved to New Orleans herself and became a member of Metairie Church while attending seminary.
+In order to prepare for his calling in ministry, Augustine has completed a Masters of Music and Masters of Divinity at NOBTS.
+One fateful day in 2014, Augustine ate lunch next to a beautiful girl named Laura, a prospective seminary student who eventually moved to New Orleans herself and became a member of Metairie Church while attending seminary.
 After growing together in ministry, Augustine and Laura were married on July 14, 2018.
 Some of Augustine’s passions include worship music, technology, and learning about different cultures.
 As you get to know him more you will also see his enthusiastic love for food.

 Matt Tipton – Campus Pastor